Share this publication

 How to get to Limoux?

 The closest airport to Limoux is Carcassonne airport which is about a 20-minute drive away.
 Limoux train station is also a hub in the French transportation network.
+For European rail tickets please go here.

 Where to Stay in Limoux